Start Here — What best describes your situation?

 Cat vs. Dog Urine Pattern Forensics

 Cats spray high and perimeter pee along walls.
 Dog urine patterns depend on the dog: females squat and leave round puddles, males lift their legs and hit corners of walls, doors, chair legs.
 Black light readings confirm the pattern.
+The pattern tells us where to look next.

 Unknown Odor Detection